-In addition to these three bodies a statutory Australian Wool Industry Council was created to co-ordinate wool industry policy advice to Government and to examine matters affecting the interests of the industry.
+In addition to these three bodies a statutory Australian Wool Industry Council was created to coordinate wool industry policy advice to Government and to examine matters affecting the interests of the industry.

-Only the AWRC and the AWC are considered to be State trading enterprises as neither the Research and Development Corporation nor the Wool Industry Council can trade in wool.
+Neither the Wool Research and Development Corporation nor the Wool Industry Council could trade in wool.